jdx/mise/README.md

 ## Features

 - **asdf-compatible** - rtx is compatible with asdf plugins and `.tool-versions` files.
 It can be used as a drop-in replacement.
+[See below for migration instructions](#how-do-i-migrate-from-asdf)
 - **Polyglot** - compatible with any language, so no more figuring out how nvm, nodenv, pyenv, etc work individually—just use 1 tool.
 - **Fast** - rtx is written in Rust and is very fast.
 20x-200x faster than asdf.
 - **No shims** - shims cause problems, they break `which`, and add overhead.
 By default, rtx